Beware of Pickpockets: A Practical Attack against Blocking Cards: Introduction

-Two alternative approaches can be identified to defend against the above-mentioned attacks: enhancing the inner security of smart cards; introducing an external component to protect them.
+Two alternative approaches can be identified to defend against the attacks mentioned above: enhancing the inner security of smart cards; introducing an external component to protect them.
 Considering the former, the ISO/IEC 14443~\cite{ISO/IEC14443-1} standard describes the physical characteristics of smart cards available on the market, of which MIFARE is one of the biggest players.
 According to the specification, there are four types of MIFARE cards, each with an increased security level: (i) the MIFARE Ultralight comes with a $32$-bit password, (ii) the MIFARE Classic relies on authentication and encryption methods, being its memory sectors protected by $48$-bit keys, (iii) MIFARE Plus uses a $128$-bit AES encryption scheme, and (iv) MIFARE DESFire embeds cryptographic algorithms such as symmetric Triple-DES or AES.
 Although the last two types are used for systems requiring more robust security (e.g., electronic payments, e-passports, identity cards), MIFARE Ultralight and MIFARE Classic are widely used in access control systems, such as public transportation, event ticketing, prepaid applications, loyalty, and amusement~\cite{mifareapplication}.
 In these scenarios, users can rely on the security introduced by an external component to protect their smart cards, such as blocking cards, blocking wallets, or blocking covers.
-While covers and wallets generally rely on their metal shielding structure to protect smart cards, blocking cards employ a higher range of approaches (e.g., shielding, jamming), which make themselves more interesting and challenging to be studied from a research point of view.
+While covers and wallets generally rely on their metal shielding structure to protect smart cards, blocking cards employ a higher range of approaches (e.g., shielding, jamming), making them more interesting and challenging to study from a research point of view.

 Blocking cards offer an affordable solution to prevent attacks performed over wireless communications against smart cards.
 Placed near smart cards, blocking cards protect them through a passive or active approach.
-On the one hand, passive protection is provided by shielding the communication or emitting a jamming signal based on a received stimulus of specific carrier frequency.
+On the one hand, passive protection is provided by shielding the communication or emitting a jamming signal based on a received stimulus of the specific carrier frequency.
 On the other hand, active protection involves continuous noise generated without a stimulus.
-Even though blocking cards are one of the possible countermeasures users can implement, very little information is available from vendors as they wish to keep their internal design secret.
+Even though blocking cards are one of the possible countermeasures users can implement, vendors can provide very little information as they wish to keep their internal design secret.